LieberInstitute/fentanyl_rat_hb_amy/code/08_GSEA/README.md

     * **1\.
 Obtain sets of orthologs of human marker genes in rat**: for the human marker genes in each of the sets previously described, their rat orthologs were obtained using ENSEMBL under the GRCh38 human genome version.

-        * *1.1 Compare MeanRatio vs 1vsALL marker genes*:

     * **2\.
+Compare *MeanRatio* vs *1vsALL* marker genes**: the ratios of *MeanRatio* marker genes for broad and fine cell types were compared against their *1vsALL* logFCs for broad and fine cell types, identifying common markers with both methods, for both habenula and amygdala markers.

+    * **3\.
 Cell type enrichment analysis for rat DEGs**: all, up-, and down-regulated rat habenula and amygdala DEGs were separately assessed for their enrichment among rat genes that have at least one human ortholog that is a marker gene for a given cell type in epithalamus or amygdala, respectively; these human cell type markers genes are provided in the sets described above.
 Only rat genes that were expressed and assessed for DGE were considered in the analysis (n=16,708).
 Results are presented with heatmaps for each set of cell type markers and group of DEGs.